NeurodataWithoutBorders/nwb_hackathons/HCK07_2020_Seattle/README.md

 ## Logistics

 - **Hotel:** The Allen Institute has organized a special rate at the Staybridge Suites, just 3 blocks from the institute.
-Please make your hotel reservation [here](https://www.ihg.com/staybridge/hotels/us/en/seattle/seamf/hoteldetail?fromRedirect=true&qSrt=sBR&qIta=99801505&icdv=99801505&qSlH=SEAMF&qGrpCd=NWB&setPMCookies=true&qSHBrC=SB&qDest=1119 Mercer Street, Seattle, WA, US&srb_u=1) by January 3.
-This rate will not be available after that date.
-Additional details on getting to the Allen Institute are available here
+If you did not reserve your room at the Staybridge Suites before January 3, the cutoff date for the hotel block, you may still be able to make a reservation with the hotel at the usual rate.
+Other nearby hotels include the Even Hotel, Courtyard Mariott Downtown/South Lake Union, and Residence Inn South Lake Union.
 - **Transportation:** Please use public transportation or park at a local garage.
 There will be no parking permits.
-Additional details on getting to the Allen Institute are available [here](https://alleninstitute.org/events-training/getting-allen-institute/)
+Additional details on getting to the Allen Institute are available [here](https://alleninstitute.org/events-training/getting-allen-institute/).

 ## Preparatory Videoconferences